aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 25Jun18
+Focusing on soft skills today and tomorrow to plan ahead and further my career.
+Many good things are happening, but not really involving coding directly.

 ## 22Jun18
 Today I finished the final exercise in the final chapter for LaunchCode.
 I will continue on this path, but what a hard earned success.